jventura1738/KnightRandomWalk/Data/README.md

 - data.txt: sample output file from 10 walks with data.
 - explanation.txt: this file explains the formatting of our output.
 - output.txt: this shows the results from 500 walks, with the desired average of 168 steps.

+### "The purpose of computation is insight, not numbers." - Richard Hamming